-Rail passes can be a bargain.
-Back in the 70s they were always a good deal.
-Today you have to plan your trip well to make use of the many types of European Rail passes available.
+Rail passes can be a great bargain.
+Back in the 1970s, they were always a good deal.
+But in the 21st century, you have to plan your trip well to make use of the many types of European rail passes available.

 On the other hand, if you take short jaunts, one a day, between places that are relatively close, you'll pay dearly.
 Your pass will have actually cost you more money than buying individual tickets.